Piano Major Scales

 OK.
 A scale, any scale, is a combination of steps in a particular pattern- that is what gives each scale such a different sound!

-Start from any key, then go a whole step to the right, another whole, then a half, whole, whole, whole and lastly a half.
+Start from any key, then go a whole step to the right, another whole, then a half, whole, whole, whole, and lastly, a half.
 This brings you back to whatever key you began on but one octave higher.
-This was a major
+This was a major scale pattern.

-Try to practice to “see” the major scale pattern by starting on any key, then hop one step at time to the right, following the pattern above.
+Try to practice “seeing” the major scale pattern by starting on any key, then hop one step at time to the right, following the pattern above.

 Don’t worry about fingering just yet- simply walk your way up the scale like this.
 Listen to the particular sound of the major scale- even though you start from a different key each time, it should sound the same.

 I have some pages that will show you more about how to understand scales.
 Try them in this order: